BSG-Africa/blog/_posts/2016-04-06-flyway-database-migration-basics-tutorial.md

 </dependency>
 {% endhighlight %}

 In conclusion, Flyway is a very neat tool that aids the development environment immensely, especially one where there are a lot of developers working on the same code base, Flyway serves as an automated synchronization tool for all the developers' local databases and the production database.
-When used appropriately, this can greately increase productivity and ensure that the production environment runs like a swiss watch regardless of changes to the relations in the database.
+When used appropriately, this can greatly increase productivity and ensure that the production environment runs like a swiss watch regardless of changes to the relations in the database.